100 Mile Wilderness — Maine's Most Remote AT Section

 Wildlife

-The 100 Mile Wilderness is moose country.
-Early morning pond crossings and boggy sections are reliable viewing spots.
-Loons call from virtually every lake at dusk.
+AT bog boardwalk in the 100 Mile Wilderness — prime moose habitat at dawn and dusk Loons call from virtually every lake at dusk.
 Bears are present throughout — hang food or use a canister (required in some lean-to areas).
 Bobcat, marten, and lynx are possible but rarely seen.

 Blackflies (late May through June) and mosquitoes (June through July) are genuinely brutal.
 A headnet is not optional in June.